hivepoint/navu-docs/sidebar-layout.md

 }
 ```

-Here `--nv-sidebar-width` is a property provided by the standard CSS that you can use to use as a variable representing sidebar width.
-Read more about this here (**TODO: Add link**)
+Here `--nv-sidebar-width` is a property available to use as a value representing sidebar width.

 ### General Adjustments

-You may want to adjust some content on the website based on the sidebar's state independent of the layout mode of the sidebar. e.g. if your site has a "_Scroll to Top_" button at the bottom-right of the page, you may want it to move to the left of the floating sidebar button when sidebar is closed, and hide it when sidebar is open.
+You may want to adjust some content on the website based on the sidebar's state independent of the layout mode of the sidebar. e.g. if your site has a "_Scroll to Top_" button at the bottom-right of the page, you may wish it to move to the left of the floating sidebar button when sidebar is closed, and hide it when sidebar is open.

 ```css
 .nv-sidebar-open #scrollTopButton {